-Credit Min.
-Cumulative Signature(s)

-Hours GPA

-over 13.5 3.0 dean of the graduate
+Credit Hours Min.
+Cumulative GPA Signature(s) over 13.5 3.0 associate dean

-school

 THESIS POLICY

 Thesis Policy

 The thesis is an essential component of master's-level coursework and an opportunity for students to examine a management topic, become subject matter experts, and contribute to that body of knowledge, see the note below.
 It is only available to students in a general program (no emphasis).